 12. A Multi-Purpose Yarn Store or Craft Store Gift Card

 If you know where your gift recipient likes to shop for craft supplies, you can’t go wrong getting her a gift card for that store.
-If you aren’t sure where s/he likes to shop for craft supplies, we suggest the following online stores as being some of the best places to buy gift cards for knitting, crochet and crafts enthusiasts:
+If you aren’t sure where s/he likes to shop for craft supplies, we suggest Createforless.com as being one of the best places to buy gift cards for knitting, crochet and crafts enthusiasts:

 - Feedback from our readers via polls and emails; we asked readers which gifts they wanted most for Christmas, and they answered us in droves.
 (We invite you to post additional suggestions for best gifts for crocheters and knitters in the comments area.)